UK Food & Drink | 2026/27

 • "Unlike early hot honey-style builds, which often rely on immediate sweetness and chilli warmth, Dark & Swicy has more depth.

 "But there is a bit of plate-spinning to manage.
 Too sweet and the whole thing goes children’s party.
 Too hot and the fruit gets lost.
-Too clever and consumers may wander off in search of something with bacon in it.
+Too clever and consumers may wander off in search of something with just bacon in it.

 Tom Gatehouse, Senior Strategist